OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Because the Tomcat version is a timestamp calculated at deployment time, deploying version `0.1.6.1` of the application again results in it processing any new traffic as it has a later version.

-Note though that any existing sessions for version `0.1.7`, will be left to naturally expire thanks to the Tomcat's parallel deployments.
-If this version has to be taken offline (for example, if there is a critical issue and it can not be left in service), we can use the **Start/stop App in Tomcat** step to stop an deployed application.
+Note though, any existing sessions for version `0.1.7`, will be left to naturally expire thanks to the Tomcat's parallel deployments.
+If this version has to be taken offline (for example, if there is a critical issue and it can not be left in service), we can use the **Start/stop App in Tomcat** step to stop a deployed application.

 We'll create a runbook to run this step, as it is a maintenance tasks that may need to be applied to any environment to pull a bad release.